 The Department of Chemistry

 Researchers in Rice University Department of Chemistry are world leaders in nanotechnology.
-The department is home to two Nobel laureates and five members of the National Academy of Sciences, and one of only six centers funded by the Natural Science Foundation for nanoscale science and engineering.
+The department is home to two Nobel laureates and five members of the National Academy of Sciences, and one of only six centers funded by the National Science Foundation for nanoscale science and engineering.
 In addition to the classical research areas of organic, inorganic, physical and theoretical chemistry, interdisciplinary research has long been a central focus at Rice, and work that spans science and engineering is particularly facile here.

 Areas of Research